captain-woof/Hydrangea-C2/README.md

 ### Client

-Client (`client/main.py`) is the client to use to connect to Tasker.
+Client (`client/main.py`) is the client to use to connect to Team server.

 ### Listener